Evan-Kilby/Athlete-Monitoring-via-consumer-wearables/README.md

 # Athlete-Monitoring-via-consumer-wearables
 Many institutions recognize the importance of athletes' behaviors outside the confines of training, leading to increased monitoring on and off the field.
 Institutions often turn to consumer-grade activity monitors that allow for continuous tracking.
 This repository provides the user with valuable experience for analyzing big data from such devices
+These tracking purposes can be applied to the workforce, and such is the case for WHOOP employees who opt into the company's continuous monitoring program.
+Whatever your population of interest is, it's important that you know how to extract, transform, and load your data, as well as recognize the challenges associated with monitoring using consumer-grade devices